Stew5555/code-quiz/README.md

 ## how to view website and the code
 - For the code go to (https://github.com/Stew5555/code-quiz)
-- For the deployed website go to (https://github.com/Stew5555/code-quiz)

 ## Installing
 - You can just clone the code!